Supervising or completing a bachelor thesis

 A Kokkonuts style thesis experience

 The handbook instructions are not written with theory projects in mind, so we treat these more as guidelines.
-For students, the most important changes are that modules 15 and 16 are informally treated as a single module (15 doesn’t need to be completed before writing can begin) and that we don’t expect a protocol to be submitted.
+For students, the most important changes are that modules 15 (“Projektarbeit”) and 16 (“Bachelorarbeit”) are informally treated as a single module (15 doesn’t need to be completed before writing can begin) and that we don’t expect a protocol to be submitted.
 The three pieces of assessment that should be completed throughout a successful bachelor thesis in our group are the:

 Project proposal presentation